The Basics to Start Replacing Your Old Vents

 For the Flush Mount with Frame we will need to know your Duct Opening Size and floor thickness.

-These are tight spots, between the floor below and cabinetry above for the Toekick vents, and for the stair risers, the stair tread below and above.
-Just get us the cutout size for the air flow, the distance on the long side below and above (and overall size to double check the size).
-We are happy to make your vent fit according to your asymmetrical needs when it’s against a wall or floor.
+These are tight spots, between the floor below and cabinetry above for the Toekick vents, and for the Stair Riser vents, the stair tread below and above.
+Just get us the duct opening/cutout size for the air flow, the distance on the long side below and above (and secondly the overall size to double check the size).
+We are happy to make your vent fit according to your asymmetrical needs when it’s against a wall, floor, etc.

 If you need whole Step Riser panels re-created like in this situation.
 Let us know each duct opening size as well as the distance in between each duct opening.